Crypto Treasury Segregation of Duties: No One Signs Their Own Payment (2026)

 RecorderBooks and reconciles itThe executor of the same item

 No individual should hold a combination that lets them both create and complete a payment, or both execute and record it.
-Observer roles (visibility, no authority) support oversight without expanding control.
+Observer roles (visibility without authority) support oversight without expanding control.

 Dual control and step-up

-• Dual control: a sensitive action needs two independent people — it cannot be done unilaterally.
+• Dual control: a sensitive action needs two independent people, so it cannot be done unilaterally.

-• Step-up approvals: more or higher-authority approvers as amount/risk rises — a small operational payment needs less than a large strategic transfer.
+• Step-up approvals: more or higher-authority approvers as amount and risk rise — a small operational payment needs less than a large strategic transfer.

 Together they make the control proportionate: routine activity is not over-gated, while high-risk actions face more independent eyes (the tiered-threshold principle as an SoD rule).